hackclub/hackclub/workshops/simple_clock/README.md

 ### 2) CSS

-After we have done writing our HTML, it doesn't really show up on your browser screen.
-Your browser screen is blank!
+After we have done writing the HTML, you'll notice that when we click `RUN`, you just see a white screen.
 Let's now add some styles to our `<div>` tags!

 Go to `style.css` in your repl.it directory.
 Let's start by adding some styles to our body! uhh...
 I meant `<body>`!